malcolmgreaves/sbt-dev-settings/README.md

 # sbt-dev-settings #
 [![Build Status](https://travis-ci.org/malcolmgreaves/sbt-dev-settings.svg?branch=master)](https://travis-ci.org/malcolmgreaves/sbt-dev-settings) [![Codacy Badge](https://api.codacy.com/project/badge/54e884abc2f641b6bac0e22029c3366e)](https://www.codacy.com/app/greavesmalcolm/sbt-dev-settings)

-##### ALPHA WARNING
-This work is ongoing.
-This codebase is continually evolving; APIs break constantly.
-It should not be relied upon (yet!).

 ### What is this?

-**sbt-dev-settings** is a plugin that lets us standardize build settings (code formatting rules, compilation, runtime, publishing, ) across many Scala repos.
+**sbt-dev-settings** is a plugin that lets you standardize build settings across many Scala projects.

 ### Why use this?

+By depending on this plugin, you have access to a standard set of methods that declaritively modify sbt `SettingsKey` instances.
 You don't have to copy-paste settings and worry about making sure about keeping our build configurations in sync across all libraries.
-Things like publishing & dockerizing are managed for you!
+Highlights of this plugin include standardization for:

+* `scalarifomSettings`: Code formatting rules through Scalarifom
+* `scalacOptions` and `javacOptions`: Bringing-in lots of useful compilier options
+* `javaOptions`: Configuring the Java runtime, bringing optimal options on a per-JVM version basis
+* `publishTo`: Tired of messing up your POM and getting rejected from Sonatype? `com.nitro.build.Publish.settings` makes publish configurations a whole lot simpler!
+* And more for docker, sbt-git, and common logging and testing dependencies!

 ### Do I have to learn new SBT commands?

-No!
+No! (yay!)

-You can continue using `compile`, `test`, `publishLocal` in sbt just as you used to.
+This plugin only configures common sbt `SettkingsKey` values.
+So you can continue using `compile`, `test`, `publish` in sbt just as you used to.

-### So how do I use this?
+### Example: So how do I use this?

+Here's an example for configuring a `build.sbt` file:

-TODO
+    TODO !

 ## Installation